 None.
-The book is a straightforward and gentle celebration of nature.
+The book is entirely secular and focuses on the physical environment of nature.

 Your experience helps other parents find the right book.